kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 ###### How does this feature react if the API server and/or etcd is unavailable?
 If the API server and/or etcd is not available, this feature will not be available.
-This is because the scheduler needs to update the scheduling results to the pod via the API server/etcd.
+This is because the kube-scheduler needs to update the scheduling results to the pod via the API server/etcd.

 ###### What are other known failure modes?